jackinthebox52/bytestream/README.md

 ## Features

-- Web server serving both web assets and a REST API
+ - Web Server: The web server serves both web assets and a REST API.
+It uses the Gin Web Framework to handle HTTP requests and responses.
-- Go backend for handling HLS streams
+ - Go Backend: The Go backend is responsible for handling HLS streams.
+It uses the ffmpeg library to ingest streams and rebroadcast them.
-- Ability to view streams in the web app
+ - Stream Viewing: The web application allows users to view the HLS streams.
+It uses the hls.js library to play the streams in the browser.

 ## Installation